-Michigan Tech students have a 92 percent placement rate within six months of graduation (within their field of study) and have the sixth-highest starting salaries in the nation among public universities at $63,400.
+Michigan Tech students have a 92 percent placement rate within six months of graduation (within their field of study) and have the fifteenth-highest highest early career pay in the nation with a median starting salary of $63,000.
 In addition, we’re ranked 18th in the nation for return on investment.
 More than 400 companies travel to our campus for Career Fair each year.

 Work on real projects on real teams starting your first semester.
 Design, build, communicate, and present.
 Use the same equipment found in industry and use it early in your college career.
 Build your resume your first year by developing skills and experiences employers look for through undergraduate research.

 Dive into what interests you.
 Pavlis Honors College.
 Enterprise.
 Study abroad.
 Co-ops and internships across the country.
 At Michigan Tech, there are opportunities to grow and experiences that will help you now—and in the future.

 Our size and location makes you stand out on campus.
 The education you receive makes you stand out in the workplace.

 Great for learning, but also great when you're looking for a research opportunity or have questions about career goals.
 Thinking about grad school, med school, or law school?
 You'll need a letter of recommendation.
 Who better to write one than a professor who knows you and can speak to your work ethic and abilities.